Henvezz95/BarBeR/README.md

 ### Decoding‑Rate Test

 End‑to‑end evaluation of **detection → cropping → decoding** using `pyzbar`.
-Reports the percentage of images where at least one barcode is successfully decoded.
+Reports the percentage of barcodes successfully decoded, divided by category (1D *or* 2D).

 | Script | `python/test_decodings.py` |
 | --- | --- |